An Epic History

 But those achievements were only prologue.
 Arriving at the Australian Championships in 1938, Budge commenced an extraordinary achievement, becoming the first player in tennis history - and only the second male to date - to earn all four Grand Slam singles titles in a calendar year.
 In an era of long-white flannels and country-club elegance, Budge ruled with class and style.

-Jack Kramer (1921 - )
+Jack Kramer (1921 – 2009)

-Jack Kramer has accomplished so much in so many areas - crusader for Open tennis, pro tour director, tournament director, club owner, Wilson Sporting Goods icon - that it's tempting to forget how effective he was as a player.
+Jack Kramer accomplished so much in so many areas – crusader for Open tennis, pro tour director, tournament director, club owner, Wilson Sporting Goods icon – that it’s tempting to forget how effective he was as a player.
 A rangy athlete with a hearty work ethic and keen mind, Kramer became a strategic innovator.
 At a time when players like Budge, Ellsworth Vines and Fred Perry played primarily from the baseline, Kramer honed a serve-volley attack that was as revolutionary to tennis as the fast break was to basketball.
 Smothering opponents with pinpoint serves and crisp volleys, Kramer emerged from World War II as a dominant champion.
-In 1946 and '47, he lost but one match, his titles including one Wimbledon, two U.S., two Pacific Coast titles and the top dog role on two U.S. Davis Cup- winning squads.
+In 1946 and ’47, he lost but one match, his titles including one Wimbledon, two U.S., two Pacific Coast titles and the top dog role on two U.S. Davis Cup- winning squads.

 As was the custom of the time, Kramer turned pro, commencing a worldwide barnstorming tour versus Bobby Riggs that he won handily.
 Future Kramer tours saw him vanquish such rough customers as Pancho Gonzales, Pancho Segura and Frank Sedgman.
 During all these years, Kramer also ran the business side of the pro game.
 Whether playing over ice skating rinks, on cow dung or any other surface, Kramer was indefatigable in his quest to make tennis a big-time sport.
 It was a long struggle.
 Twenty years after he'd turned pro, tennis at last went Open.
 Kramer's tenacity had at last opened the floodgates for today's multi-million dollar circuit.
 In 1972, Kramer - declining to accept a salary - became the ATP's first executive director.
 No man in tennis history has done more on and off the court.